 In an on-demand model, an RPO provider is available to help whenever the company needs them.
 This model accommodates companies that need results delivered within a tight time frame.

-Unlike a fully-sourced RPO model, the company can pick and choose which recruitment solutions they need such as sourcing, recruiting, screening, and interviewing.
+Companies can pick and choose which recruitment solutions they need such as sourcing, recruiting, screening, and interviewing.
 This is the most flexible approach when it comes to RPO models.

 What We Do